 The Board acknowledges its responsibility for a sound system of internal control to safeguard shareholders' investments and the Company's assets.
-Financial, technical and operational risks are reviewed regularly by the Board and, where appropriate, the Audit and Risk Committee.
+Financial, technical and operational risks are reviewed regularly by the Board.
 The annual report describes the Company's internal control framework and risk mitigations.